Did you know when you choose to donate blood at donation centers; there are different types of donations you can give?

 If you meet the requirements donating blood, you probably can give platelets.
 Platelet donors must not have taken aspirin or medication containing aspirin 48 hours prior to donating.

-If you are healthy donor you are eligible to donate ‘platelets’ every 2 weeks.
+If you are a healthy donor you are eligible to donate ‘platelets’ every 2 weeks.

 During a plasma apheresis donation, the blood is collected by a machine, which separates the plasma, red cells and platelets and returns the red cells and/or platelets back to the donor.
 Nearly 500 different types of proteins have been found in human blood plasma.
 Approximately 150 of these may be used for diagnosing disease or manufacturing therapies.